LoreVanOudenhove/Create_PyClone_input/README.md

 Finally, the PyClone_input.tsv file can be used as an input for PyClone.

-**I think the --tumor purity parameter is missing an underscore - corrected accordingly but please correct back if I'm wrong**
 ```
-PyClone run_analysis_pipeline --in_files PyClone_input.tsv --tumour_purity $purity --prior major_copy_number
+PyClone run_analysis_pipeline --in_files PyClone_input.tsv --tumour_contents $purity --prior major_copy_number
 ```

-**Also maybe explain quickly the output of pyclone ?**
+PyClone generates a number of tables and plots, summarising the identified clusters and the associated cellular prevalences.

 ---
 ## References